-Choose professionals from Round Mountain's lists of must be approved by the ARC prior to any design work or approved professionals, the most current version of which construction related activity being commenced on the Ranch Owners may request from the ARC.
-Owners should carefully Tract.
-Verifying the qualifications of a design professional review the qualifications and work of any approved profes- is an Owners' responsibility and the ARC's acceptance of sionals prior to engaging them at Round Mountain.
-The ARC a professional does not constitute any representation or cannot guarantee the satisfaction of work nor will be held warranty of the professional's ability or success with the accountable for the action of any approved professionals Owners' project.
-Owners should check the professional's including but not limited to their reputation, competence, references for recently completed projects to verify previous clients' satisfaction.
+Select professionals of the Owner's choosing.
+Any professional who desires to perform professional services on a given Ranch Tract must first submit an application along with applicable documentation as specified by the ARC.
+Applications accompanied with a list of professional qualifications are available by request to the ARC.
+Professionals must be approved by the ARC prior to any design work or construction related activity being commenced on the Ranch Tract.
+Verifying the qualifications of a design professional is an Owners' responsibility, and the ARC's acceptance of a professional does not constitute any representation or warranty of the professional's ability or success with the Owners' project.
+Owners should check the professional's references for recently completed projects to verify previous clients' satisfaction.
 The ARC reserves the right not to approve any professional for work at Round Mountain for any reason.